iterative/dvc.org/static/docs/commands-reference/repro.md

 * `-p`, `--pipeline`  Reproduce the whole pipeline that the specified stage file belongs to.
 Use `dvc pipeline show target.dvc` to show the entire pipeline the named stage belongs to.

+* `-P`, `--all-pipelines` Reproduce all pipelines in the repository.
+This is useful for workspaces containing multiple pipelines.

 * `--ignore-build-cache`  Reproduce all descendants of a changed stage, or the stages following the changed stage, even if their direct dependencies